q3769/conseq4j/README.md

 First of all, by definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
 No particular execution order is guaranteed on those concurrent tasks, regardless of their sequence keys.
 The conseq4j API only manages sequentially-submitted tasks - those that are submitted by a single thread, or by each single thread in case of multi-threading.
-To execute those tasks, the conseq4j API provides both concurrency and sequencing:
+To execute those sequential tasks, the conseq4j API provides both concurrency and
-The tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
+sequencing: The tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.

 Technically, to form a sequence, the client task-submitting thread only needs to be "logically" single.
 It does not always have to be the same physical thread e.g. sometimes one thread may need to be replaced by another for various